-I am an Associate Professor and Docent at the Centre for Autonomous Systems at the Royal Institute of Technology, and the Department of Computer Science and Numerical Analysis.
-I was formerly a research scientist at the Massachusetts Institute of Technology.
+I am an Associate Professor and Docent at the department of Robots Perception and Learning, at the Royal Institute of Technology, and the School of Computer Science and Communications.
+I was formerly a research scientist at the Massachusetts Institute of Technology , Department of Ocean Engineering.

 My research is concentrated on data fusion and world modeling for mobile robotics, particularly for navigation.
 The idea is to make machines that can learn how to find their way around without the need for guidance.